 Training, qualifications & experience

-I have a particular interest in Eating Disorders and hold the National Centre for Eating Disorders (NCFED) Practitioners Diploma.
-I am working towards their Master Practitioner Award.
+I have a particular interest in Eating Disorders and hold the National Centre for Eating Disorders (NCFED) Practitioners Advanced Diploma in Eating Disorders and Obesity Management.
 I follow NCFED’s approach to counselling for people with eating disorders, this is more directive than my approach in general counselling.

 My Bereavement Training was with Cruse Bereavement Care.